skraps-xyz/anoetry/README.md

   }
 }
 ```
 * `master` is optional, if you want to add custom classes for spans or modify the main div that contains your anoem, do it there.
+You can also add custom javascript.
 * `primary.delineator` for now, it's gotta be `""`.
 * `primary.timer` the name of a timer (see "Timers" below)
 * `primary.timer_args` the arguments for the timer chosen (see "Timers" below)